 Asthma is a disease of the airways in the lungs.
 The airways of a child with asthma gets inflamed which makes them red, swollen, narrower and very sensitive to irritants.
-This leads to recurrent episodes of coughing, difficulty in breathing, wheezing (a whistling sound in the chest) and sometimes chest tightness.
+This leads to repeated episodes of coughing, difficulty in breathing, wheezing (a whistling sound in the chest) and sometimes chest tightness.

 How common is asthma in children?